wp-plugins/hide-my-mail/readme.txt

 == Installation ==
 1. Upload the 'hidemymail' folder to the /wp-content/plugins directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.

-== Frequently Asked Questions ==

-Have a question?
-Email me at hmm@wordpress.pdkwebs.nl

 == Examples ==